Characterized by smooth lines, geometric shapes, and bright colors, the Art...

 Step into the Past

 Lincoln Mill Village was recently added to the National Register of Historic Places, and a drive through the Lincoln Mill district is like a walk down memory lane.
 The historic Lowry House is a meticulously maintained Italianate-Federal style home dating back to 1832 and stands as both a history lesson and a highly sought-after event venue.
-Renaissance Theatre, a movie house and community center built in 1927, is now an intimate and picturesque venue for stage drama.

 An eclectic mixture of business, neighborhoods and culture make Lincoln Mill district a vibrant and exciting part of the Rocket City.

 - Space Camp®